vinceroti/spin-bot/README.md

 ## Install

-Make sure you have the latest version of node/npm
+Make sure you have the latest version of node/npm before continuing

 ```
 npm install